dthain/opsys-sp24/syllabus.md

 ## Reading Assignments

 The textbook provides the foundation of the course, and it will be important for you to absorb it thoroughly.
-To encourage regular reading and preparation for class, you will turn in summary notes on the assigned readings via Canvas each Monday by 11:59PM.
+To encourage regular reading and preparation for class, you will turn in summary notes on the assigned readings via Canvas each **Monday** by 11:59PM.
 The easiest way to do this is just take notes on paper, and then snap a few photos for upload.
 If you prefer to type them out, then attach a PDF instead.

 Your notes can be organized in whatever way is appropriate to that chapter and is useful for you.
 Good things to include may be an outline of the chapter, definition of key terms, a sketch of the systems or data structures being discussed, that sort of thing.
 Along with your notes, you should submit **one thoughtful question** you would like to discuss that week.
 I will try to answer a few highlighted questions each week, and steer the lecture to address them.

 Grading on notes will be very simple: either one, one-half, or zero points.
-There will be thirteen opportunities to earn a total of twelve points, so you may miss one without penalty.
-The first round of notes are due on **Thursday, January 18th**, and then every **Every Monday at 11:59PM** thereafter.
+There will be fourteen opportunities to earn a total of twelve points, so you may miss two without penalty.
+The first round of notes are due on **Friday, January 19th**, and then every **Every Monday at 11:59PM** thereafter.

 ## Attendance